w3c/w3c-website-templates-bundle/README.md

 The Symfony website templates for [w3.org](https://github.com/w3c/w3c-website-frontend).
 This also generates the static HTML [design system website](https://design-system.w3.org/).

+## Making changes to the design system

+For instructions on how to locally install and make changes to the design system itself see [design-system.md](design-system.md).

 ## Design System

 This repo contains the design system documentation, frontend assets and example Twig templates.

 Documentation for implementing the W3C website design can be found on the [Design System website](https://design-system.w3.org/).

-For documentation on how to make updates to the design system itself see [design system README](design-system.md).

 Please report any issues to the [w3c-website](https://github.com/w3c/w3c-website/issues) repo.